A Catfishing With a Happy Ending

 “It was a relationship that we built ...
 You develop a friendship, you talk ...” she explained, her voice breaking as she described their toxic relationship.
 She was helplessly bonded to Alan and he was obsessed with her, high on virtual validation: “She made me feel like I was a teenager again,” he told me.

 I wondered if Alan arrived in London hoping that Emma would overlook the difference between him and the model.
-Maybe his email slip-up was just part of a “bait and switch.”
+Maybe his email slipup was just part of a “bait and switch.”

 But Emma could tell the difference.
-“Things started to get a little bit sour between us,” Alan said, “There was a kind of breakdown after Christmas ... her attention suddenly turned more focused toward finding him.”
+“Things started to get a little bit sour between us,” Alan said.
+“There was a kind of breakdown after Christmas ... her attention suddenly turned more focused toward finding him.”
 Alan sensed he was competing with the Turkish model for Emma’s affections.
 He had deleted his fake accounts, and focused his attention on her.
 Now, he dreaded he would lose her to the man he had unwittingly thrown in her path—an ironic demise worthy of Shakespeare.
-“I just put two and two together,” Alan said, “I reckoned that they are talking behind the scenes.”
+“I just put two and two together,” Alan said.
+“I reckoned that they are talking behind the scenes.”

 * * *